 Click for a larger image.

-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Paul Theroux’s “I’m the Meat, You’re the Knife” was originally published in the October 7, 2013 issue of The New Yorker.
+Click here to read the story in its entirety on The New Yorker webpage.
+Antonya Nelson’s “First Husband” was originally published in the January 6, 2014 issue of The New Yorker.

 Click for a larger image.